sioodmy/dotfiles/.github/README.md

 This repo contains my reorganized and rewritten NixOS configuration.
 It might not be widely considered _correct_ or whatever, because I used some of my braincells to come up with this autistic design philosophy:

-- nixpkgs as the only input, just straight up rawdogging nix
+- as little inputs as possible, just straight up rawdogging nix
 - wrap binaries instead of putting files in home dir
 - do not copy from others
 - try to avoid `with` keyword as much as possible

-## But why?

-Idk, but I like it, probably IKEA effect.
-Also my config probably moggs yours in terms of evaluation times.
-Clean install in under 10 minutes.

 ## Contents

-- **NixOS hosts** - currently only my twinkpad x1
+- **NixOS hosts** - my twinkpad x1 and macbook air m1 (running asahi kernel)
 - **NixOS modules** - including $HOME management, impermanence and some laptop specific things
 - **Dev shell** - shell containing my entire terminal workflow, with fully configured neovim and stuff.
 - **Packages** - Mostly unmodified packages from nixpkgs, wrapped with my configs, themed via base16 attribute set